drywitte/IDD-Fa19-Lab3/README.md

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

+Using EEPROM.put() and EEPROM.read() you can assign memory addresses for information and the Arduino will auotmatically calculate how many bytes are needed using eeeprom.put.
+You can then access those values through eeprom.get by passing in the start of the memory address for that information.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**

 ### 2. Design your logger